mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/cli/dkp/upgrade/addons/gcp/index.md

       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
   -c, --cluster-name name             Name used to prefix the cluster and all the created resources.
       --dry-run                       Only print the objects that would be created, without creating them.
-  -h, --help                          help for vsphere
+  -h, --help                          help for gcp
       --kubeconfig string             Path to the kubeconfig for the management cluster.
 If unspecified, default discovery rules apply.
   -n, --namespace string              If present, the namespace scope for this CLI request. (default "default") -o, --output string                 Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-as-json|jsonpath-file.